 Elementary School Parents and Teachers: We want to talk to YOU about your remote learning experiences

-Do you have a child currently enrolled in a US elementary school and has participated in remote learning during the 2020-2021 school year?
+Do you have a child currently enrolled in a US elementary school that participated in remote learning during the 2020-2021 school year?
 OR

-Do you currently teach in a US elementary school and have had to transition to remote teaching during the 2020-2021 academic year?
+Do you currently teach in a US elementary school and taught remotely during part or all of the 2020-2021 academic year?

 If so, we invite you to participate in a research study jointly conducted by the University of Maryland’s iSchool and the University of Chicago!